IoriBranford/beeshooter/genesis/POSTMORTEM.md

 Last week I released my first Sega Genesis game, Honey Soldier MD.
 I want to document my development experience in the hope that it will be useful and inspiring to other developers.

+Readers with experience in C programming and game development will get the most out of this article.

 ## Background

 Decades ago, my parents bought me a Sega Genesis model 1, my first console.
 It was love at first sight with the fast and smooth arcade action of Sonic, Shinobi, Thunder Force, Alien Soldier and more.
 Meanwhile in 2006, Gens emulator developer Stephane Dallongeville released the tools that over time evolved into [SGDK](https://github.com/Stephane-D/SGDK), keeping the platform not only surviving but thriving, with even fully-fledged commercial titles like [Earthion](https://twitter.com/yuzokoshiro/status/1813937567743791326) still coming out to this day.